ingles98/pss13_discordbot/README.md

 All configuration is handled through config.json.
 This file is required to run the bot.
 ```
 {
     "token":                                                  # your bot token.
     "db":                                                     # the absolute or relative path to the sqlite db.
     "queueTable":                                             # name of the queue table.
     "usersTable":                                             # name of the users table.
     "serverId":                                               # discord server ID.
     "generalChannelId":                                       # ID of the channel where the bot sends it's announcements.
+    "whitelist"                                               # List of server roles or user IDs that may use the debug commands (eg: " "whitelist" : [752381239521385291357, "Admins", "Fake Role"] ")
 }
 ```